The End of the Tour: Development

 Ponsoldt discussed the project's history with an interviewer, "[Lipsky's] book came out in 2010.
 It was a 'New York Times' bestseller.
-He wrote it with the support of some of David Foster Wallace’s family.
-They’re thanked prominently in the acknowledgements.
+He wrote it with the support of some of David Foster Wallace's family.
+They're thanked prominently in the acknowledgements.
 The article that Lipsky had written for 'Rolling Stone' when Wallace died won a National Magazine Award.
 Our film was made with the support of people who knew Wallace, who aided in the making of the film."
-Margulies explained, "We’ve approached this with such, we think, humanity."
+Margulies explained, "We've approached this with such, we think, humanity."
 Speaking with Time magazine, David Lipsky related that before sending the memoir to publishers, he asked for the Wallace family's approval.
-Jason Segel told the Los Angeles Times, "My personal feeling in taking on the movie and especially in seeing it is that it’s a real extension of David Foster Wallace’s themes and writing."
+Segel told the Los Angeles Times, "My personal feeling in taking on the movie and especially in seeing it is that it's a real extension of David Foster Wallace's themes and writing."
 Vanity Fair's Richard Lawson reported, "His estate does not endorse this movie.
 But Segel, and Ponsoldt, and everyone else involved do him wonderful justice anyway.
-By the end of the tour, we truly feel the weight and impact of what a loss for our culture Wallace’s death was."
+By the end of the tour, we truly feel the weight and impact of what a loss for our culture Wallace's death was."